ConnorBP/pixel-intelligence/README.md

 - additional file export formats (popular sprite editor formats, JSON, WebP, etc)
 - login page (user login system)

-## User Stories and Use Cases
+# User Stories and Use Cases
 ### User Stories

-1. Create account.
+1. **Create account.**

-As a user, I want to create an account with email and password.
+​		As a user, I want to create an account with email and password.

-Property: High
+​		Property: Medium

-**Acceptance Criteria:**
+​		**Acceptance Criteria:**

-When the user for the first, create an account with their email and password.
+​		When the user for the first, create an account with their email and password.

-Create account is successful and an message show the create account succesfully.
+​		Create account is successful and an message show the create account succesfully.

-2. Login with account.
+2. **Login with account.**

-As a user, I want to login with my account to start.
+​		As a user, I want to login with my account to start.

-Property: High
+​		Property: High

-**Acceptance Criteria:**
+​		**Acceptance Criteria:**

-The user enter their email and password in the input box.
+​		The user enter their email and password in the input box.

-Login is successful user can start canvas.
+​		Login is successful user can start canvas.

-Login fails, and an error message is displayed to the user for an incorrect email or password.
+​		Login fails, and an error message is displayed to the user for an incorrect email or password.

-3. Select a Pixel.
+3. **Select a Pixel.**

-As a user, I want to select pixel art canvas at the beginning, so that I can create images.
+​		As a user, I want to select pixel art canvas at the beginning, so that I can create images.

-Property: High
+​		Property: High

-**Acceptance Criteria:**
+​		**Acceptance Criteria:**

-When the user opens the editor,  a messege apeers asking for user to choose the canvas size.
+​		When the user opens the editor,  a messege apeers asking for user to choose the canvas size.

-The options should range between 8x8 to 64x62 pixels.
+​		The options should range between 8x8 to 64x62 pixels.

-A default size is 16x16 for first-time user.
+​		A default size is 16x16 for first-time user.

-The canvas should be initialized to the pixel chosen by user, and users can start it.
+​		The canvas should be initialized to the pixel chosen by user, and users can start it.

-4. Save canvas state and creations
+4. **Save canvas state and creations**

-As a user, I want to save my creations to library and canvas state to local storage.
+​		As a user, I want to save my creations to library and canvas state to local storage.

-Property: High
+​		Property: High

-**Acceptance Criteria:**
+​		**Acceptance Criteria:**

-The canvas state should save on local storage.
+​		The canvas state should save on local storage.

-When user reload the page without losing their canvas state.
+​		When user reload the page without losing their canvas state.

-User can save their creations on library(sever).
+​		User can save their creations on library(sever).

-5. Download a png copy of the image.
+5. **Download a png copy of the image.**

-As a user, I want to download my creations as a png image file.
+​		As a user, I want to download my creations as a png image file.

-Property: Medium
+​		Property: Medium

-**Acceptance Criteria:**
+​		**Acceptance Criteria:**

-The user should have a “Download” button.
+​		The user should have a “Download” button.
 When clicked, the PNG file should download the current canvas state.

-6. Provide drawing tools.
+6. **Provide drawing tools.**

-As a user, I want drawing tools(e.g., pencil, eraser, and fill-bucket) to create and edit details of my pixel art.
+​		As a user, I want drawing tools(e.g., pencil, eraser, and fill-bucket) to create and edit details of my pixel art.

-Property: Medium
+​		Property: Medium

-**Acceptance Criteria:**
+​		**Acceptance Criteria:**

-The editor include the tools in the toolbar:
+​		The editor include the tools in the toolbar:

-Pencil Tool: Draws on pixels using the selected colors.
+​		Pencil Tool: Draws on pixels using the selected colors.

-Eraser Tool: Clear pixels.
+​		Eraser Tool: Clear pixels.

-Fill-Bucket Tool: Fills areas which clicked from user to select a color.
+​		Fill-Bucket Tool: Fills areas which clicked from user to select a color.

-Clear Tool: Reset the entire canvas to empty state.
+​		Clear Tool: Reset the entire canvas to empty state.

 ### Use Cases
-1. Use Case: Creating a New Pixel Art Canvas
+1. **Use Case: Creating a New Pixel Art Canvas**

     #### Actors:
 	User: Initiates the canvas creation process.
     System: Provides options for canvas size and initializes the canvas.
     #### Description:
     1. The user selects the option to create a new canvas.
     2. The system prompts the user to choose the canvas size (8x8 to 64x64 pixels).